 Anyway, I have to take a break because I'm a little long here, which seems to be a pattern.

-Okay, back to the phones.
+Okay, back to the funds.

 Moscow Mill, Missouri.

-It's rich, and thank you for holding, sir.
+It's Rich, and thank you for holding.

-It's great to have you on the program.
+Sir, it's great to have you on the program.

-Hey, Rush, it's been many years.
+Hey, Rush, it's been many years you and I have been together.

-It might not be too many people that live there besides you.
+There might not be too many people that live there besides you.

 Yes, sir, I did.

-Yeah, well, how many years ago was that though?
+Yeah, well, how many years ago was that, though?

 Well, I got here after a year of trying to sell my house in 07.

-I I retired in 06.
+I retired in 06.

 Yeah.